• Skip to primary navigation

 Forming new habits can be hard.
 Between life getting in the way and getting in our own way I think most of us fail a few times while trying to create new habits.

-I tend to do really well for awhile and then something habits, I get off track and I don’t get back on track, at least for awhile.
+I tend to do really well for a while and then something happens, I get off track and I don’t get back on track, at least for a while.
 This past year I did a much better job sticking to the habits I was trying to create and my goals in general.
 I wasn’t perfect but I made more progress than I have in years past and I’m hoping to make this year even better.

 Exercising more was one of my big goals last year.
-My health had not been great and I needed to lose weight.
+My health had not been great and I needed to be more active.
 Both of those areas have improved and I’m seeing a lot of progress.
 This is a goal I’m still working on and hoping to increase my efforts this year.
 I have other habits I’m still working on as well but this is the really big one.

 Creating New Habits- Free Printable Habit Tracker #freeprintable #goals